Grab this free Earth Day Scavenger Hunt printable activity and inspire kids to learn more about our environment!

-When we were young, environmental issues weren't as well discussed or researched -- now, our kids learn about these issues in school as part of the curriculum and are inspired to do small things that will benefit the Earth.
+Today's activitiy combines both fun and learning like so many of our scavenger hunts for kids!
+When most of us were young, environmental issues weren't as well discussed or researched -- now, our kids learn about them in school as part of the curriculum and are inspired to do small things that will benefit the Earth.

 Why do we sort out our recycling?

-For example, one of the items listed is "an animal that needs water" -- that's kind of a trick statement, isn't it?
+For example, one of the items listed is "an animal that needs water" -- that's kind of a tricky statement, isn't it?

 ALL animals need water whether it's to drink, bathe or use for swimming -- which is a great point to discuss with kids as they search for an animal who needs water.

-You can also talk about where the water comes from (older kids will be able to 'school' you on the water cycle, I'm sure ;) and how we can all help to keep the water clean and usable for animals.
+You can also talk about where the water comes from using this fun Build a LEGO Water Cycle activity (also with a free printable!)
+Older kids will be able to 'school' you on the water cycle, I'm sure ;) and how we can all help to keep the water clean and usable for animals.

 Each item on the scavenger hunt is a prompt that can lead to a discussion -- kids might ask: